Bola-Edward/Gym-Management-System/README.md

 > ⚠️ **Important**: The database is seeded automatically when you run the application for the first time.

-The seeder is configured in `GymManagementSystem.DAL/Seeder/` and registered in `Program.cs`.
+The seeders is configured in `GymManagementSystem.DAL/Seeder/` and registered in `Program.cs`.
 It will run at application startup and populate:
 - **Identity Roles and Accounts**
 - **Categories** (Yoga, Boxing, CrossFit, Cardio, Strength Training)
 - **Plans** (Basic, Standard, Premium, Annual)
-- `Plan and category data can be loaded from JSON seed files.`
+Plan and category data can be loaded from JSON seed files.

 ### Step 6: Run the Application